James Jackson (Rhode Island politician)

 James Jackson is an American politician.
 He served as a Democratic member for the 26th district of the Rhode Island House of Representatives.

 Jackson was born in West Warwick, Rhode Island.
-He attended the University of Rhode Island, earning a Bachelor of Arts degree in economics in 1986.
-In 2019, he was elected for the 26th district of the Rhode Island House of Representatives, serving until 2021.
+He attended the University of Rhode Island, earning a Bachelor of Arts degree in economics in 1986, and was previously a member of the United States Navy.

+In 2018, Jackson was elected for the 26th district of the Rhode Island House of Representatives, serving until 2021.
+He ran for re-election in 2020, but lost the race to and was succeeded by Republican Patricia Morgan, who had previously held the same seat from 2011 to 2019, and ran for Governor of Rhode Island in 2018 instead of seeking re-election in that cycle.